Saint-Pierre Abbey in Moissac

 A bit of history

-At the end of the 8th century some Benedictines monks settled at the foot of the vineyards of the Quercy, close to the confluence of the rivers Tarn and Garonne.
-The abbey Saint-Pierre in Moissac became one of the most important seigniories in the South-West of France, especially after its affiliation to the abbey of Cluny in the middle of the 11th century.
-With the resulting increase in wealth, large construction projects were launched including the capitals of the cloister and the main portal of the church.
-The abbey was then a great intellectual center and the monks contributed to the transmission of knowledge through the copy and illustration of manuscripts.
-The secularization of the abbey in 1626 confirms a decline begun several centuries before.
-The French Revolution put an end to the community life and generated the sale of the buildings.
-The church and the cloister were part of the first list of buildings classified by the French Historical Monuments in 1840 but this couldn't prevent the destruction of the ancient refectory by the construction of the railway, cutting in two the abbey complex.
-Since the 20th century, the town council has bought back little by little the abbey that gave birth to it.
+Around the end of the 8th century some Benedictines monks settled at the foot of the Quercy's vineyards, close to the confluence of the rivers Tarn and Garonne.
+The abbey Saint-Pierre in Moissac becomes one of the most important seigniories in the South-West of France, especially after its affiliation to Cluny's abbey in the middle of the 11th century.
+Thanks to the resulting increase in wealth, large construction projects were launched including the cloister's capitals and the church's main portal.
+At the time, the abbey was a great intellectual center and the monks contributed to knowledge's transmission through the copy and illustration of manuscripts.
+The abbey's secularization in 1626 confirms a decline which began several centuries before.
+The French Revolution puts an end to the community life and leads to the buildings' sale.
+The church and the cloister are part of the first list of classified buildings established by the French Historical Monuments in 1840 but this couldn't prevent the destruction of the ancient refectory for the railway's construction, which cuts in two the abbey complex.
+Since the 20th century, the town council is progressively buying back the abbey that gave birth to the city.

-For more infomrations about the capitals and their significations, don't hesitate to check the cenobium website !
+For more informations about the capitals and their significations, don't hesitate to check the cenobium website !

 The southern portal of the abbey church opens on the main square of the medieval town.
 It is one of the largest Romanesque portals but also one of the most abundantly sculpted.
 The tympanum depicts Christ’s return on earth at the end of time : he sits enthroned at the centre, majestic and blessing the world.
 The sides narrate the childhood of Christ and condemnation of the sin of greed.
 Animals, demons and others fantastical creatures take us to the heart of the medieval world.
 Some great sculptors have worked here, as seen in the wonderful melancholic face of the prophet Jeremiah.